I cannot praise Tribal Tracks highly enough. I had a wonderful experience and I cannot wait to travel with them again.

 Meet Gaynor, a director of, and one of the co-founders of Tribal Tracks.

-Experience a unique two phase expedition, involving a spectacular Himalayan trek (Phase 1) and a conservation project (Phase 2).
+Experience a unique two phase expedition, involving a spectacular Himalayan trek (Phase 1) and a unique conservation project (Phase 2).

 Arrive in bustling Delhi - one of the great cities of the world, before flying to Bagdogra to transfer to the starting point of the trek, staying overnight in a heritage hotel in a hill station on the way.